$0 Maine Foster Care Quick-Start Checklist

 What you need:

-- Chimney inspection: Maine requires annual professional chimney cleaning and inspection.
-You'll need to provide documentation.
-A dirty or unlined chimney is an automatic fail.
+• Chimney inspection: Maine requires annual professional chimney cleaning and inspection.
+You'll need to provide documentation, and any identified deficiencies may need to be corrected before approval.

 What doesn't fail automatically: